DominikBuchner/apscale/README.md

 ### TODO
 * add a failsafe when a non-valid primer name is in the settings file / when the settings file is not correctly set up
+* add new explanation on how to set up vsearch to the system variables